Zhao-Lab-UW-DHO/AdaptFM/README.md

 adaptfm-install-sam3
 ```

+**Note that SAM3 has an [issue](https://github.com/facebookresearch/sam3/issues/193) with box prompts.
+There is a proposed workaround, but we are still waiting for a durable solution**

 ### <a id="launching"></a>Launch after install
 > [!WARNING]
 > AdaptFM **must** be launched from inside the main AdaptFM folder (the folder containing the `LICENSE` file).